Key takeaways

 LinkedIn Video Ads

-Nugget that matters: lead with the conclusion.
+Nugget that matters: lead with the conclusion, on screen, in the first frame.
 Earn attention first, then give context.

 Do this this week: record one 30–45 second clip answering a question buyers always ask (pricing, attribution, lead quality, why LinkedIn is “expensive”).
-Use captions.
-Then retarget viewers with a document ad that expands the idea.
+Burn in captions, open on the answer, then retarget viewers with a document ad that expands it.

 LinkedIn Connected TV (CTV) Ads